Spartronics4915/developers_handbook/robot_lessons/3_statemachines.md

 }
 ```

 One important note here is that if we don't include the `break` keyword after each branch in the `switch`, that `case` will fallthrough to the next `case`.
+(See the comment in the code snippet for more explanation).

 Now, if we call this method after someone has called `setWantedState`, we will get to the appropriate system state.

 ### Acting on states and putting it all together
-As you can see above, were changing a lot of variables, but we're not _doing_ anything with them.
+As you can see above, were changing a lot of variables, but we're not actually _doing_ anything with them.
 Also, where does `defaultStateTransfer` get called?

-Let's introduce your subsystem's loop:
+This happens in your subsystem's `Loop`.
+Here's what a skeleton of that might look like:

 ```java
 private Loop mLoop = new Loop() {